-Goal 2: Community Risk Reduction - Define an effective community communication and outreach program to prepare the community and improve its safety while investing in opportunities to engage with our citizens Objective 2B Timeframe: End of Fourth Quarter of 2023 Assigned: Fire Marshal Steve Kollar Objective Critical Tasks Performance Measurement Develop and offer risk reduction programs to address target audiences and risks.
+Goal 2: Community Risk Reduction - Define an effective community communication and outreach program to prepare the community and improve its safety while investing in opportunities to engage with our citizens

+Objective 2B Timeframe: End of Fourth Quarter of 2023 Assigned: Fire Marshal Steve Kollar Objective Critical Tasks Develop and offer risk reduction programs to address target audiences and risks.
 Develop and implement a process to forecast the needs of our evolving community and address those needs through targeted and well-defined Community Risk Reduction programs that are sustainable.
 Annual Community Risk Assessment- CPSE Outreach will annually plan messaging related to CRR and develop a plan for programmatic focus, strategy, and evaluation based on community hazards, opportunities, and administrative leadership.
-Outreach developed SOPs and sent to review committee on 11/22/21.
+Outreach developed SOPs that were adopted in 2022.
 Program Manual is draft form.
+2024- A strategic vision will be set for Community Risk Reduction at the Department.
 Identify all internal program stewards and accountability measures for the programmatic implementation and facilitation of each active CRR program.
 Specialist Clingman : Youth Fire Intervention, Hands-only CPR and Bleeding Control, Delaney Safety House, GJFD Schools Program, social media strategy, video production Specialist Thompson-Ellis : Wildfire Community Risk Reduction, Online Extinguisher training, Post-fire neighborhood canvassing, car seat checks, departmental data analysis Shared Programmatic Stewardship : Public Information, approving and planning and delivering community events Databases for tracking these programs has been created: https://grandjct.sharepoint.com/sites/GJFDCommunityOutreachRiskReduction Develop and implement programs utilizing the Five-E's of Community Risk Reduction - Education, Engineering, Enforcement, Economic Incentives, and Emergency Response.
 Youth Fire Intervention, GJFD School Programs, and Wildfire Risk Reduction are the priority programs of Community Risk Reduction, all with strategies that utilize the 5E's.
+2023- special projects have reduced the administrative capacity of Community Outreach and youth fire intervention program, while still viable, is not being utilized to its full potential.
 Evaluate, communicate, and prioritize progress for all active Community Risk Reduction programs on a bi-annual basis to ensure sustainability and effectiveness.
 Databases for Outreach and CRR program tracking were created in the 4 th quarter of 2021.
 Annual progress will be published in the annual report, and a second quarter update will be provided at a staff meeting.
 Progress reporting for wildfire risk reduction, schools' outreach, and YFI will be prioritized in 2022.
 Create a template/plan of action to serve as the basis for an official "Measured Outcome" report that will be completed annually for each active CRR program As identified in proposed SOPs, community events, Youth Fire Intervention, Wildfire Community Risk Reduction, and School Programs all have measurable impact and outcome evaluations that will be recorded in the established databases.